NW Regional Spinal Cord Injury System University of Washington UW Rehab Medicine Go to home page

 Adaptive Installations

-Accessible Home Design, edition 2
+Accessible Home Design, Edition 2

-King County's Home Accessibility Modification (H.A.M.)
-Program
+King County's Home Accessibility Modification Program (H.A.M.P.)

 Master Builders Care Foundation of King & Snohomish Counties